shiv-modi/Banking-Management-System-Using-PHP-and-MySQL/README.md

 # Banking-Mangnagnment-System-Using-PHP-and-MySQL
-This project is for a Banking management system, and it includes three modules: user, manager, and cashier
+This project is entitled Online Bank Management System.
+This is a web-based application project developed in PHP and MySQL Database.
+The main goal of this project is to provide the Bank Management and their Account holders to manage and transact online.
+The application gives an easy way to account holders to manage or monitor their money on their account without actually being there at the bank.
+The project has a simple and pleasant user interface with the help of Bootstrap Framework v4.It includes three modules: user, manager, and cashier

 Note 🔴: - This code has been modified from another project's source code on the web.